techies23/video-conference-zoom/docs/docs/setup.md

 ###Below are permissions that are needed/required:

+**Note: Not adding any of the below permissions may result in permission issue error notices when trying to create your meeting/webinars.**

 ####Meetings
 * View and manage sub account’s user meetings/meeting:master
 * View all user meetings/meeting:read:admin